 Create an objective

 Objectives are what an organization, team, or individual wants to accomplish, and are typically qualitative and time-bound.
 Follow the steps below to create an objective.
 If you'd like to bulk import OKRs, check out our "Bulk import objectives" article.

-1. Click on Objectives in 15Five's main, left-hand navigation.
+- Click on Objectives in 15Five's main, left-hand navigation.

-2. You will land on the 'All objectives' page.
+- You will land on the 'All objectives' page.
 From here, click Create a new objective.

-4. Choose who the owner of the objective should be.
+- Choose who the owner of the objective should be.
 The person selected here should be the main stakeholder responsible for the objective's completion.
 Please note that the names that appear in this dropdown menu will vary based on your company's set permissions for Objectives.

 and your company has objective creation for group types enabled, you will be asked to select what group type the objective is for.
 By default, the only objective type that appears in this list is "Groups," meaning that you can only assign objectives to groups that have the group-type "Group."
 If you'd like to have the ability to assign objectives to groups in other group types, an account admin can configure what types of objectives your company can create on the 'Configure Objective types' page (in-app link only accessible to account admins).

 After selecting the appropriate group type, select the group you want to assign the objective to from the dropdown menu.

-6. If aligned objectives are enabled for your company in objective settings, you will see the option to align this objective with a parent objective.
+- If aligned objectives are enabled for your company in objective settings, you will see the option to align this objective with a parent objective.
 Read more about aligned objectives in our "Align an objective with a parent objective" Help Center article.

 If aligned, decide whether or not you want the objective to impact the progress of the parent objective.